UCL-ARC-Workshops/202401-echild-workshop/README.md

 The content of the website has been saved under the [`web_source` directory](./web_source).
 This directory was chosen to keep it aligned with the ECHILD website repository.

+## Acknowledgements

+Inspiration from [AffComLab
+repository](https://github.com/jmgirard/affcomlab/tree/main) has been taken to list the travellers and cities automatically.